 Education & Training: The development of the Systems Biology tools and the VirtualPlant software platform has trained undergraduates (UG), master’s (MS) and PhD students in Systems Biology.
 Students trained include Undergraduates: Steve Nowicki (NYU, CAS), Varuni Prabhakar (Barnard College), Rebecca Davidson (BS, Computer Science); Masters Students: Ana F. Arroja (MS, Computer Science), Ranjita Iyer (MS, Computer Science), Jonathan Kelfer (MS, Computer Science), Jesse Lingeman (MS, Computer Science), Lee Parnell (MS, Computer Science), Jarod Wang, (MS, Computer Science); PhD Students: Chris Poultney (PhD, NYU Courant), Aris Tsirigos (PhD, NYU Courant), Saurabh Kumar (PhD, NYU Courant).
 These students have gone on to PhD programs (Prabhakar and Parnell), post-docs (Poultney and Tsirigos) as well as to industry (Kelfer, Wang -Medidata Solutions).
 High School Students: Angela Fan (Stuyvesant HS) – Siemans Semi-Finalist, Intel Finalist 2012; Jenny Kim (Chapin HS).

-RELEVANCE AND JUSTIFICATION TO THE STATED GOALS OF THE PGRP
+RELEVANCE OF THE PRESENT PROPOSALS TO THE STATED GOALS OF THE PGRP

-We propose to develop approaches, tools, and pipelines to perform network analysis on any species or combination of species that exploits the large amount of data on well-studied plant species to infer networks on new and emerging species.
-This work will enhance translational research and enable the prediction of network states under untested conditions.
+We propose first to develop approaches, tools, and pipelines that exploit the large amount of data on well-studied plant species to infer networks on new and emerging species.
+Second, we propose a cross-species network approach to predict the functionality of genes, then test them on model species and on crop species.
+Thus, this work will enhance translational research and enable the prediction of network states under untested conditions.
 Our project addresses the PGRP’s goals in the following ways:

 1. Advance plant systems biology: Utilize the large amount of data on well-studied plant species to infer networks on new and emerging species (e.g. crop species).

-2. Translate basic discovery to field: Derive gene networks with “translatability” to Maize (Aims 2).
+2. Translate basic discovery to field: Derive gene networks that will contribute to gene discovery in crops like Maize (Aims 2).

-3. Develop coordinated solutions to data access, analysis and synthesis: Develop and deploy a platform that will enable researchers to synthesize knowledge within and across species of interest to identify network modules for hypothesis testing (Aim 3).
+3. Develop coordinated solutions to data access, analysis and synthesis: Develop and deploy a platform that will enable researchers to synthesize knowledge across species of interest to identify network modules for hypothesis testing (Aim 3).

 4. Enhance education, training and outreach: Collaborative training in Plant Systems Biology from biologists and computer scientists.
+Outreach to science museums.

 5. Broaden societal impacts of Systems Biology: Enable in silico predictions for modifying traits of